dragginzgame/mimic/README.md

 This logic has only been moved into a separate crate so that we can reference it via nested crates like api, and not have to rely on the actor.

+#### db

+The database is a collection of B-Trees.
+This isn't really meant to be used directly as we wrap the database logic within a Query Builder

+#### db/query

+Query interface for the database.
+Contains query builders, and a schema resource locator.

+#### ic

+the Internet Computer and related repos are all wrapped in the ic crate

+#### lib

+Libraries.
+Notably ulid is wrapped here and also wrapped within the ORM, just so we can use it as a raw API CandidType, and also within the ORM where it gains a whole lot more features.

+Do these need to be separate crates?

 #### orm

+[todo!()]

 #### orm/macros